Plainfield mother tells her story in hopes to shed light on the Safe Haven law - NewsBreak

 PLAINFIELD, Conn.
 (WTNH) – A Plainfield mother is telling her story, hoping it could make a difference and help shed light on the ‘Safe Haven’ law.

-Holly DeSimone is a mother because another mother made one of the toughest, selfless decision a person can make.
+Holly DeSimone is a mother because another mother made one of the toughest, selfless decisions a person can make.

 “This time of year, being so close to my daughter’s birthday, I think a lot about that mother.
 Thankful and grateful that she knew about Safe Haven,” DeSimone said.